crojasu/femicide_watch/Readme.md

 ## Overview

 Femicide Media Watch is a Python application deployed on Heroku, designed to predict whether a text is about femicide.
-This powerful tool aids in filtering newspaper articles, highlighting relevant content, and storing it in a database.
+This tool aids in filtering newspaper articles, highlighting relevant content, and storing it in a database.
 It leverages a modern tech stack including FastAPI for creating a fast and efficient API, Docker for containerization, and Python for the backend logic.

 The application utilizes several libraries to process and analyze data effectively: